 Moderate Intellectual Disability

-This group constitutes about 10% of the entire population of people with Intellectual Disability.
+This group constitutes about 10% of the entire population of people with Intellectual Disabilities.
 Most of the individuals with this level of Intellectual Disability acquire communication skills during early childhood years.
-They rather profit from vocational training and, with moderate supervision, can attend to their personal care.
-They can also benefit from training in social and occupational skills but are unlikely to progress beyond the second-grade level in academic subjects.
+They benefit from vocational training and, with moderate supervision, can attend to their personal care.
+They can also benefit from training in social and occupational skills, but are unlikely to progress beyond the second-grade level in academic subjects.
 They may learn to travel independently in familiar places.

-During adolescence, their difficulties in recognizing social conventions may interfere with peer relationships.
-In their adult years, the majority are able to perform unskilled or semiskilled work under supervision in sheltered workshops or in the general workforce.
+In their adult years, the majority are able to perform work under supervision in the general workforce.
 They adapt well to life in the community, usually in supervised settings.

 Severe Intellectual Disability